christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

-Select an existing [S3](https://s3.console.aws.amazon.com/) bucket or create a new one and define the path where the Airflow DAG (the script which executes all tasks you want to run for the data pipeline) should be loaded from.
+Select an existing [S3 bucket](https://s3.console.aws.amazon.com/) or create a new one and define the path where the Airflow DAG (the script which executes all tasks you want to run for the data pipeline) should be loaded from.
 The bucket name must start with `airflow-`

+Upload `requirements.txt` that contains our python libaries to run the Airflow DAG.
+AWS will install them via `pip install`.
+Hint: If your DAG runs on libaries that are not available in pip, you can upload a `plugins.zip` in which you can include your desired libaries as [Python wheels](https://medium.com/swlh/beginners-guide-to-create-python-wheel-7d45f8350a94).